Family Support Networks

 Focusing on the needs of patients and their families and friends

-Teenage Cancer Trust's Family Support Networks have been developed to provide support, in an informal setting to young people and their families, siblings and partners during and after the young person’s cancer treatment.
+Teenage Cancer Trust's Family Support Networks have been developed to provide local support to young people and their families, siblings and partners during and after the young person’s cancer treatment.
 The networks focus on the needs of the whole family – if loved ones are supported the young person in turn will be supported.
-Staff running the services have specialist knowledge and skills, they understand the psychosocial needs of teenagers, young adults and their families who have experienced cancer.
+Staff running the services have expert knowledge and skills, and understand the psychosocial needs of teenagers, young adults and their families who have experienced cancer.

 Young people, their families, friends/peers, partners and siblings are given the opportunity to discuss and share their experiences and anxieties.
 They can form relationships and socialise with people who have faced similar issues.

-We hope to have a Teenage Cancer Trust Family Support Network available in all areas of the country soon.
+We hope to have a Teenage Cancer Trust Family Support Network available in more areas of the country soon.